See.SZA.Run: Music and lyrics See.SZA.Run has a diverse musical style that incorporates contemporary urban genres such as soul, hip hop, and minimalist R&B. The EP also takes influences from cloud rap and ethereal R&B as well as using witch house and chillwave elements. The production is characterized as being built over billowing synths, booming bass and crushed beats.

+Release See.SZA.Run was preceded by two 2012 singles, "Time Travel Undone" and "Country".
+"Time Travel Undone" was uploaded to SoundCloud on August 6, and "Country" followed nine days later.

-Upon its release, the extended play was met with critical acclaim from music critics.
+Upon its release, the extended play was met with positive reviews from music critics.
 Complex commended the album, noting it for being "made for multiple listens", and praised the album's production, saying "each song flows together perfectly and succinctly".
 Paul Lester from The Guardian praised the album, noting similarities between SZA and Drake, The Weeknd, Miguel and Frank Ocean, calling SZA the female version of the singers.
 Lester also praised the album's title, names, and lyrical content calling the lyrics "inscrutable, adding to the atmosphere of pleasant torpor/stupor".